bespsm/techrecords-org/posts/esp-data-collection.md

 cd esp-data-collection-tf/prometheus-grafana/
 terraform apply  -var-file=techrecords_grafana.tfvars
 ```
-Grafana should be accessible over the port 3000 and EC2 IP (or your subdomain name from `techrecords_grafana.tfvars`)
+Grafana should be accessible over the port 3000 and EC2 IP (or your subdomain name from "techrecords_grafana.tfvars")

 __Local deployment of server side__ (tested on Ubuntu 22.04)
 * invoke following commands: